jescalan/roots/readme.md

 The Future
 ----------

 See the [issues](https://github.com/jenius/roots/issues) for discussion of upcoming features and additions.
 Roots is very actively developed and is moving forward at a rapid pace.
-Our goal is to push static sites as far as they can possibly go, and we're well on the way.
+Our goal is to push static sites and "single page apps" as far as they can possibly go, and we're well on the way.

 Contributors
 ------------